 How to grow flowering succulents from seed?

-The seed selection is a necessary process, and you should always buy seeds from a reputable vendor.
+Seed selection is a necessary process, and you should always buy seeds from a reputable vendor.
 If you are getting seed from your existing succulent plants, then make sure the seed is not damaged or diseased.

 Here are steps to grow flowering succulent from seed:

 Step 1: Inspect and wash the seed before planting.
-Look out any fungus or rotting on the seeds.
+Look out for any fungus or rotting on the seeds.
 You can also disinfect the cleaning pan before cleaning the seed to prevent any contamination.
 Prepare containers where you want to grow the succulent.

 Expert tip: Inserting a coffee filter at the bottom of the container provides better drainage.